Procedure 1B.3.11 Sexual Violence

 Subpart A. Distribution of Policy to Students

-Anoka-Ramsey Community College shall, at a minimum, at the time of registration make available to each student information about its sexual violence policy and procedure, including its online reporting system that allows for anonymous reporting, and shall additionally post a copy of its policy and procedure at appropriate locations on campus at all times.
+Anoka-Ramsey Community College shall, at a minimum, at the time of registration make available to each student information about its sexual violence and sexual harassment (as defined by Title IX) policy and procedure, including its online reporting system that allows for anonymous reporting, and shall additionally post a copy of its policy and procedure at appropriate locations on campus at all times.
 Anoka-Ramsey Community College may distribute its policy and procedure by posting on an Internet or Intranet website, provided all students are directly notified of how to access the policy by an exact address, and that they may request a paper copy.

 Subpart B. Distribution of Policy to Employees

-Anoka-Ramsey Community College shall make available to all employees a copy of the sexual violence policy and procedure.
+Anoka-Ramsey Community College shall make available to all employees a copy of the sexual violence and sexual harassment (as defined by Title IX) policy and procedure.
 Distribution may be accomplished by posting on an Internet or Intranet website, provided all employees are directly notified of the exact address of the policy and procedure, as well as the option of receiving a paper copy upon request.

 Subpart C. Required Notice

-Anoka-Ramsey Community College shall have a sexual violence policy, which must include the notice provisions in this part.
+Anoka-Ramsey Community College shall have a sexual violence and sexual harassment (as defined by Title IX) policy, which must include the notice provisions in this part.

 - Notice of Complainant Options.
 Following a report of sexual violence the complainant must be promptly notified of: